josch/pyferea/README.md

-Pyferea as it is now is enough for my daily use but there are still some issues that need to be fixed: the back/forward functionality of the browser must be fixed (i seldomly use it), the date/time in the entry panel doesnt update correctly over time (i can live with it for now) and the text in the addressbar, title and tabtitle must be synced.
+Pyferea as it is now is enough for my daily use but there are still some issues that need to be fixed: the back/forward functionality of the browser must be fixed in certain cases (i seldomly use it) and the text in the addressbar, title and tabtitle must be synced.
 I will fix that once I feel like it.
 If anybody feels inclined to do so, then patches are welcome.